ralphjsmit/laravel-seo/README.md

 ## Roadmap

-I hope this package will be usefull to you!
+I hope this package will be useful to you!
 If you have any ideas or suggestions on how to make it more useful, please let me know (rjs@ralphjsmit.com) or via the issues.

 PRs are welcome, so feel free to fork and submit a pull request.
 I'll be happy to review your changes, think along and add them to the package.